arrayio/array-io-keychain/README.md

 ## Overview

 **KeyChain** is a standalone app for signing transactions and generating key pairs.
 It stores private keys in an isolated environment where no logger, debugger or spyware can intercept them because of the [three-layer security](https://github.com/arrayio/array-io-keychain/wiki/KeyChain-security#three-security-layers-of-keychain) protecting each action of the system.
-**KeyChain** supports transactions from and to various blockchains, including Ethereum and Ethereum classic, Litecoin, Bitcoin, Bitcoin Cash, and Bitshares.
+**KeyChain** supports transactions from and to various blockchains, including Ethereum and Bitcoin in the current release, but working on Ethereum classic, Litecoin, Bitcoin Cash, and Bitshares.

 ## Table of contents